symfony/symfony-docs/best_practices.rst

 from places with access to the :doc:`service container </service_container>`.

-The only notable disadvantage of using constants for this kind of configuration values is that it's complicated to redefine their values in your tests.
+The only notable disadvantage of using constants for this kind of configuration values is that it is complicated to redefine their values in your tests.

 Business Logic
 --------------